marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     Maximum number of instructions to copy when duplicating blocks on a finite state automaton jump thread path.

-  .. gcc-param:: max-fsm-thread-length

-    Maximum number of basic blocks on a jump thread path.

   .. gcc-param:: threader-debug